railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 * a :guilabel:`Planned Amount` in the default currency of the chart of accounts.

-Once it's completed you can save your budget.
+Once it is completed you can save your budget.

-To print a budget and make calculations of expenditure to budget use the menu :menuselection:`Financial Management --> Budgets --> Budget` Open ERP then gives you a list of available budgets.
+To print a budget and make calculations of expenditure to budget use the menu :menuselection:`Accounting --> Budgets --> Budgets` Open ERP then gives you a list of available budgets.
 Select one or more budgets and then click :guilabel:`Print Budgets` to create the report for each in a date range of your choosing.
 The figure :ref:`fig-accbudg` gives an example of a budget produced by Open ERP.

 .. _fig-accbudg: